 I'm a professional comic artist and illustrator specialising in Anime/Manga.
 My first graphic novel was Manga Shakespeare: Romeo and Juliet (SelfMadeHero).
 My awards include Young Adult Library Services Association "2008 Quick Picks for Reluctant Young Adult Readers" and "Best Books for Young Adults 2008" for Romeo and Juliet ; Winner in Tokyopop's first UK Rising Stars of Manga competition (2005/06) and Winner in NEO Magazine's 2005 Manga Competition.
-I contributed Siren to Comic Book Tattoo: Tales inspired by Tori Amos (Image Comics).
+I contributed Siren to the Eisner Award-winning Comic Book Tattoo: Tales inspired by Tori Amos (Image Comics).
 I illustrated the Manga Life series of self-help comic books (Infinite Ideas), Find True Love and Be Creative.
 My work also appears in Domo: The Manga (Tokyopop/Big Tent) and Bravest Warriors: The Search for Catbug (VIZ Media).
-I'm also known for my work in children's publishing, namely the illustrations for the I, Hero series (Hachettes) by Steve Barlow and Steve Skidmore, Girls FC series (Walker) by Helena Pielichaty and Ninja: First Mission (Barrington Stoke) by Chris Bradford (Author of Young Samurai series).
+I'm well known for my work in children's publishing, namely the illustrations for the I, Hero series (Hachettes) by Steve Barlow and Steve Skidmore, Girls FC series (Walker) by Helena Pielichaty and Ninja: First Mission (Barrington Stoke) by Chris Bradford (Author of Young Samurai series).
 I also work in other fields such as design, film/tv, fashion and advertising, featuring in Wacom-Europe's Manga campaign, the British movie Popcorn (2007), the set of Channel 4's popular sitcom The IT Crowd, Toyota UK's Aygo Manga campaign, Marie Claire Runway and Topshop S/S 2015 collection.

 I am the Company Secretary of Sweatdrop Studios, a leading UK comic collaborative and independent publisher of Manga.
 My works with Sweatdrop include Once Upon a Time, Love Stuffing and Aya Takeo, a full-colour comic originally published online.